What to Visit in Venice in 2 Days: Travel tips

 3:00 PM – Lunch at Dal Moro’s Fresh Pasta To Go

 For lunch, visit Dal Moro’s Fresh Pasta To Go, a popular spot known for its delicious and freshly made pasta.
 Choose from a variety of sauces and toppings to customize your dish.
-This is a great option for a quick, tasty, and affordable meal, with prices around €7-€10.
-I tried the Bolognese and Carbonara.
-But keep in mind that this place offers food packed in a to go plate, but you are expected to eat it standing, as you are not allowed to sit on bridges or stairs in Venice.
+This is a great option for a quick, tasty, and affordable meal, with prices around €10-€15.

-4:00 PM – Scenic Walk Along Zattere
+3:30 PM – Scenic Walk Along Zattere

 Take a scenic walk along the Zattere, a long promenade that runs along the southern shore of Dorsoduro.
 Enjoy the views of the Giudecca Canal and the island of Giudecca.
 This is a perfect spot to catch a beautiful Venetian sunset, providing a serene end to your day.

-5:00 PM – Tiramisu at I Tre Mercanti
+4:30 PM – Tiramisu at I Tre Mercanti

 Indulge in a delicious tiramisu at I Tre Mercanti, renowned for its heavenly rendition of this classic Italian dessert.
 With layers of creamy mascarpone and rich espresso-soaked ladyfingers, this treat is a must-try.
-A portion will cost around €4, and it’s a delightful prelude to your evening.
+A portion will cost around €5, and it’s a delightful prelude to your evening.
+You should keep in mind that the place closes around 6 PM, so make sure to get there before that.

 6:00 PM – Dinner Aperitif and Snacks at Corner Pub

 For a casual dinner, head to Corner Pub, a popular spot for locals and tourists alike.
 Enjoy a variety of Venetian snacks and an aperitif.
 Try their cicchetti, small snacks served with drinks, such as mini sandwiches, fried seafood, and meatballs.
-Pair these with a refreshing Aperol Spritz or a glass of local wine.
-A glass costs around €3, and every small bite is like €1.50.
-The place has even a cute terrace along the Canal.

-10:00 PM – Nightcap at Harry’s Bar
+BONUS 10:00 PM – Nightcap at Harry’s Bar

 If you’re in the mood for a nightcap, visit the iconic Harry’s Bar, the birthplace of the Bellini cocktail.
 Enjoy a drink in this historic bar that has hosted numerous celebrities and writers over the years.
-A Bellini will cost around €18, a fitting end to your Venetian adventure.
+A Bellini will cost around €20, a fitting end to your Venetian adventure.

-Venice is a city that captures the heart of every visitor with its timeless beauty and enchanting charm.
 With this two-day itinerary, you’ll be able to experience the best of what Venice has to offer, from its iconic landmarks and rich history to its delicious cuisine and vibrant culture.
 Whether it’s your first visit or you’re returning to explore more, Venice promises an unforgettable adventure.
 So pack your bags, prepare to get lost in its winding streets, and let the magic of Venice unfold before you.
 Buon viaggio!